The Constitution of the United States provides for additional territories or states to become part of the Union.

 In the late 1950s Alaska and Hawaii were admitted to the Union as the forty-ninth and fiftieth states: the first two non-contiguous states to become part of the United States.
 Guyana should become the third non-contiguous American Territory or State.

-Pursuant to Article IV of the United States Constitution, Guyana could become a territory, commonwealth, or state of the United States by a simple majority vote of both Houses of Congress.
+Pursuant to Article IV, Section 3, Paragraph 2 of the United States Constitution, Guyana could become a territory, commonwealth, or state of the United States by a simple majority vote of both Houses of Congress.

 Historically, the Congress would not consider such a vote until the people of a territory or republic under consideration for Statehood voted upon the issue.
 A referendum on statehood, commonwealth or US possession must be held in Guyana as soon as possible.